 When did you join the company?

 I joined in September 2018.
-I came here through relationships with old colleagues and friends that I’ve made through my career.
-They told me that there’s a firm that they work for that wants to grow and they’re looking for the right people to grow with it, and the attraction was the people to be honest.
+I’d heard of East West Connect as they are a growing firm with an increasing footprint within the marketplace, and they had a real buzz about them following their reorganisation in 2014.
+They were looking for the right people to grow with themselves, and the attraction was the people to be honest.
 I mean, what we do for a living you can pretty much do in any firm anywhere, but there’s something special about actually working for people that you enjoy working with.

-I’m very good friends with Mark Lapthorn, I’d heard of and worked with Marcus before, and I know Mark Underdown very well as well.
-A couple of guys have also come along with me, and we feel like a family because of how well we all work together.
-The biggest attraction was that the works that East West Connect undertake are usually more complicated, more interesting, and not just typical easy fit outs.
-The fact that they generally don’t work upon “boring projects” and the engineering is always something you have to think quite deeply about is great.
+I’m close with all of my colleagues, we feel like a family because of how well we all work together.
+The company has created a culture of mutual support between workmates, and we’re all able to support and advise each other to get the best results from our projects.
+The biggest attraction in joining the company was that the works that East West Connect undertake are usually more complicated, more interesting, and not just typical easy fit outs.
+The fact that they generally work upon demanding and challenging projects, and the fact that in depth engineering is always something you have to think quite deeply about is great.

 What does your role entail?